giovannidiana/COVID-19/index.md

 <figcaption> Fig. 7: Effect of changing the intervetion coefficient on the Henan dataset in the SIR model.</figcaption>
 </center>
 </figure>

+Here is an interactive figure showing the dynamics of the infected population according to the SIR model in all countries

 <center><iframe width="800" height="400" frameborder="0" scrolling="no"
 src="notebooks/plotly_chart_sir.html"></iframe>